websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/overriding-product-level-information.md

 # Overriding Product Level Information

 Product SKUs in a catalog typically inherit the specifications and configurations from the parent product.
 You can override certain product configurations or specifications on a per SKU basis.

-SKUs can be configured to have shipping weights and dimensions that are distinct from the those configured for the product.
-Altering SKU weights and dimensions will update shipping calculations for that particular SKU, independently from the product.
+For example, individual SKUs can be configured to have shipping weights and dimensions that are distinct from the those configured for the product.
+Altering a specific SKU's weights and dimensions will update shipping calculations for that particular SKU.

 ## Overriding Product Shipping Values